Assault & Battery Lawyer in Connecticut

 Under Connecticut criminal law, the crime of Assault is charged at different levels based on the intent of the attack, the level of harm caused, who the victim was, and whether or not a weapon was used.

-An assault charge is considered a 1st degree assault (most commonly assault with a deadly weapon)(CGS 53a-59), if it involves:
+An assault charge is considered a 1st degree assault in CT (most commonly assault with a deadly weapon)(CGS 53a-59), if it involves:

 - causing serious injury by means of a deadly weapon or a dangerous instrument, or